 My appearance at the meeting to form a gliding club with the vast experience of 40 dual launches and seven solo flights, time was to show how valuable this was.
 Another visitor at the meeting had got his wings on Harvards in Texas but on return to the UK was given a glider with a Jeep and an artillery piece in the back and told to land in Germany, Bernard Wilson, a very valuable member in the early days.

 Flying started officially in February 1960 on Doncaster airfield.
-Instructors were borrowed from neighbouring clubs.
+Instructors were borrowed from neighboring clubs.
 I did most of my checks with Bernard Thomas from Camphill, but after 11 flights he sent me solo in the Cadet, the check had been in the K31 or tandem Tutor as some knew it.